micmejia/bible-dump/AMPC/Hebrews/Heb 5.md

-As He says also in another place, You are a Priest [appointed] forever after the order (with [^a]the rank) of Melchizedek.
+As He says also in another place, You are a Priest [appointed] forever after the order (with the rank) of Melchizedek.